reactive-systems/tsltools/README.md

 # tsltools
-Tools for processing the TSL specifcation format
+Library and tools for the TSL specification format